polkadot-developers/polkadot-docs/develop/parachains/testing/mock-runtime.md

 ### Pallet Configuration

-Each pallet in the mocked runtime requires an associated configuration, which specifies the types and values it depends on to function.
-To simplify testing, these configurations often use basic or primitive types (e.g., u32, bool) instead of more complex types like structs or traits, ensuring the setup remains straightforward and manageable.
+Each pallet in the mocked runtime requires an associated configuration, specifying the types and values it depends on to function.
+These configurations often use basic or primitive types (e.g., u32, bool) instead of more complex types like structs or traits, ensuring the setup remains straightforward and manageable.

 ```rust
 --8<-- 'code/develop/parachains/testing/mock-runtime/pallets-configurations.rs'